LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 Purpose:
     Called after items are loaded from the database.
-Intended to be overridden.
+    This is a hook method intended to be overridden by subclasses to implement custom item loading logic.

 Parameters:
     items (table) - The loaded items.